snabbco/snabb/src/doc/documentation-guide.md

 ## Building A Standalone Documentation

-In order to build a complete SnabbSwitch reference manual you can use `make doc/snabbswitch.html`, `make doc/snabbswitch.epub` and `make doc/snabbswitch.pdf` to build the HTML, ePUB and PDF versions respectively.
+In order to build a complete Snabb reference manual you can use `make obj/doc/snabb.html`, `make obj/doc/snabb.epub` and `make obj/doc/snabb.pdf` to build the HTML, ePUB and PDF versions respectively.
 Alternatively, `make book` can be used to build all three at once.
 For these tasks to work you will need a local installation of [Pandoc](http://johnmacfarlane.net/pandoc/).